Nurech/sist2_index_files/README.md

 1. Download and install Docker 4.22.1
 2. Save run_setup.bat to desktop
-3. Edit run_setup.bat "SCAN_DIR" to specify what directory needs to be scanned & indexed └ default dir is %cd% (the location where run_setup.bat currently is)
+3. Edit run_setup.bat "SCAN_DIR" to specify what directory needs to be scanned & indexed ├ default dir is %cd% (the location where run_setup.bat currently is) └ e.g.: drop the bat file to whatever current directory you want to be scanned.
 4. Run run_setup.bat
     ├ creates file 'docker-compose.yml' at run location ├ creates folder 'my_index' at run location to store index data └ runs docker-compose.yml to start containers

 Tip: If something does not work, run the containers manually one by one.
-    ├ wait for the first container to exit before starting another one.
-Order is: Scan -> Index -> Web └ or just close all docker containers and re-run run_setup.bat
+    ├ make sure elastic is running and ready to accept incoming messages ├ for sist2 containers run order is: Scan (wait for exit) -> Index (wait for exit) -> Web └ or just close all docker containers and re-run run_setup.bat

 Tip: In UI go to settings -> Highlight context size in characters - to increase the length of text preview